TheKrakenCoder/aTMN/README.md

 Note the X at the end of the command.
 There is no limit to the number of tokens that can have their markers removed with one command.
 Note that if you apply pink and purple markers, then change the markers by using something like `!aTMN green,brown` then the next `!aTMNX` command will remove only green and brown markers.

 If you have a bunch of tokens marked, you can select more tokens and mark them as well.
 There will be duplicate markers in this case.
 Applying new markers does not automatically remove old markers.
-I’ve done this (only rarely) when there is a group in front of the PCs and another group behind.
+This duplicate marking is not a feature, but I’ve used this when there is a group in front of the PCs and another group behind and the chance for confusion is minimal.

 In summary, out of the box: